hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-T﻿yping the following command to create the volume snapshot:
+T﻿ype the following command to create the volume snapshot: